 Professor of Aquatic Resources and Development Sustainable Aquaculture Group

 I also organise and manage a workshop for the BSc module AQU915 Managing Living Aquatic resources.
-I coordinate the Livelihoods and Aquatic Resource Management advanced module of the TPG MSc programme in Sustainable aquaculture.
+I coordinate the Livelihoods and Aquatic Resource Management advanced module of the postgraduate taught MSc programme in Sustainable aquaculture.
 The course uses a case study approach to build capacity for participatory research and development and enhance skills in teamwork and communication.

 Responsibility for design, proposal and delivery of the Postgraduate programme in Aquatic Resource Development currently delivered to part-time students in Bangladesh and piloting of the programme in Vietnam with local institutions in both countries.